Back to Tests & Procedures

 After the procedure

-Simple prostatectomy provides long-term relief of urinary symptoms due to an enlarged prostate.
+A simple prostatectomy usually provides long-term relief of urinary symptoms due to an enlarged prostate.
 It’s the most invasive procedure to treat an enlarged prostate, but serious complications are rare.
-Most people who have the surgery don’t need any follow-up treatment for their BPH.
+Most people who have the surgery don’t need any follow-up treatment for BPH.

 © 1998-2024 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.